 Behavior Definitions/Descriptions 1st 2nd Incident and Beyond Dangerous Items: Possessing and/or using a dangerous item to cause bodily injury to, threaten, or intimidate another person.
 The following may be classified as a dangerous instrument and must be reported to law enforcement: Air Soft Gun B.B.
-Gun Combustibles Knife with blade length less than 2 1/2 Inches Laser Pointer Letter Opener Mace Paintball Gun Pellet Gun Razor Blade or Box Cutter Simulated Knife Taser or Stun Gun Tear Gas Chains Clubs Brass Knuckles Fireworks Explosives Ammunition and/or Other Dangerous Item 3 Day OSS Expulsion
+Gun Combustibles Knife with blade length less than 2 1/2 Inches Laser Pointer Letter Opener Mace Paintball Gun Pellet Gun Razor Blade or Box Cutter Simulated Knife Taser or Stun Gun Tear Gas Chains Clubs Brass Knuckles Fireworks Explosives Ammunition and/or Other Dangerous Item Gun-(toy): Possessing and/or using realistic toy guns, simulated weapons 3 Day OSS Expulsion

 (an instrument displayed or represented as a weapon), and replicas.

-Agua Fria Definition: Any device that under the circumstances in which it is used, is readily capable of causing death or serious physical injury.
-NOTE: A dangerous item used to cause bodily injury to, threaten, or intimidate another person may be classified as a dangerous instrument and must be reported to law enforcement.
+Agua Fria Definition:

+Any device that under the

+circumstances in which it is

+used, is readily capable of

+causing death or serious

+physical injury.

+NOTE: A dangerous item used

+to cause bodily injury to,

+threaten, or intimidate another

+person may be classified as a

+dangerous instrument and must

+be reported to law enforcement.